Mayukhborana/FreqRank/README.md

 A dedicated defense algorithm script is included to identify and neutralize backdoor triggers in the training data.
 This script analyzes patterns in the data and helps improve model robustness against malicious triggers.

+# Localization:
+The Localization directory contains experiments for localizing false positives and generating heatmaps for token-drop or suspicious behavior analysis.

+Note: Results may vary depending on the dataset samples, their lengths, and the frequency of specific patterns or triggers.

 # For gemini Prompt based.